 1. Display Your Landing Pages – or Display More Landing Pages

 Since 2009, sitelink extensions have been the extension of choice for digital marketers.
-The ability of displaying up to four additional landing pages meant that five unique pages could be featured in one ad.
+The ability to display up to four additional landing pages meant that five unique pages could be featured in one ad.
 Google reported that on average the clickthrough rate was 30% higher for ads with sitelinks than those without!
 Also, in February of 2012, Google introduced enhanced ad sitelinks.
 This enhancement added two description lines below each sitelink, essentially turning one ad into five!
-One case study found that enhanced sitelinks had 47.5% more clicks, and 39.7% more conversions, when compared to similar non-upgraded site-links.
+One case study found that enhanced sitelinks had 47.5% more clicks, and 39.7% more conversions when compared to similar non-upgraded site-links.

 Side Note – How to effectively utilize the sitelink extension…

 Ideally, you’ll create sitelinks for the top pages of your website that you would like to drive traffic towards, excluding the ad landing page.
 Top pages may include: highest priority models, new inventory, used inventory, contact page, service, specials, etc. Below each of the pages, two lines of description text should be added that highlight your respective value-added propositions.
 Include the most relevant, user-friendly information possible.

 2. Make it Easy for Shoppers to Contact Your Dealership